emerald-dao/beginner-cadence-course/README.md

 ## "What do I need ahead of time?"

+Nothing.

-In order to complete this course, I assuming you understand basic computer science concepts.
-Stuff like:
+In order to complete this course, you need to know absolutely nothing about coding.
+I included Chapter 1.5 that teaches you the basics of computer programming.
+If you have coded before, you can skip Chapter 1.5.

-1. What is a variable
-2. What is a function
-3. How to stay mentally stable when debugging code for 8 hours.
-Just kidding ;)
+**Although Chapter 1.5 is a great introduction to programming, if you have never written code before, you may also want to do some outside learning before this course, because it can get complicated very quick.
+It is impossible to learn how to Code by watching tutorials/reading articles.
+You must mess up on your own to make true progress.**

-If you are a beginner programmer or you would like to get some prior experience in before this course, I would suggest trying to learn the basics of Javascript to get some computer science programming fundamentals down.
+If you would to learn a similar language to Cadence to get a good grasp of how to program, I would suggest trying to learn the basics of Javascript to get some programming fundamentals down.
 Knowing Javascript will be benefitial, however it is not necessary.
-Other than that, there are no prerequisite needed!

 *I will introduce you to all the tools and programming concepts necessary, even if you are not a developer.*